kubernetes-sigs/lws/keps/511-partition-update/README.md

 -->

 <!-- - <test>: <link to test coverage> -->
-- Test whether the updated group during the rolling conforms to the partition.
+- Test whether the updated group during the rolling conforms to the partition and verify that replicas whose index less than `lwsPartition` are always populated with the old version.

 ### Graduation Criteria